willynilly/check-software-version-for-citation/README.md

 ## 📦 What does it do?

-`version-consistency` checks that software version metadata is consistent across your project files.
+`same-version` checks that software version metadata is consistent across your project files.
 It can stop GitHub pull requests and local git commits/pushes of projects with inconsistent software version metadata.

 Helps ensure: